jokecamp/FootballData/README.md

  - Expanded to 24 teams in 1982
  - Expanded to 32 teams in 1998
  - Squad lists can be pulled from Wikipedia
+ -

+One day someone will make a free and public API that exposes all this data....